 Do not touch your bird below the neck!!!

 Don’t send your bird mixed signals when you pet her.
-Touching her underside and lower back or abdomen can trigger a hormonal response, as your bird thinks you are offering yourself as a mate.
+Touching your bird's underside and lower back or abdomen can trigger a hormonal response, as your bird thinks you are offering yourself as a mate.
 In nature, birds only touch each other below the neck when they are courting and getting ready to repLimit petting to gently scratching the head, neck, and upper body area.

 Toys should not have any relation to nesting materials.